LongEmbed: Extending Embedding Models for Long Context Retrieval: Methodology

 As delineated in Section~\ref{sec:related_work}, training-free context extension strategies applicable to embedding models can be classified into 3 categories: 1) Divide-and-conquer; 2) Position reorganization; 3) Position interpolation.
 In this section, we introduce methods from each of these categories to assess their applicability to embedding models.
 Further fine-tuning on top of these methods is also included.
 Let $L_o$ represent the original context length, $\mathcal{D} = \{x_1,x_2,...,x_{L_t}\}$ denote a long document of target context length $L_t$, and $s = \lceil L_t/L_o \rceil$ indicate the context scaling factor.
 The context extension methods we investigated are described below:

 \textbf{Parallel Context Windows (PCW).}\quad To process a long document with a short-context model, PCW divides the long document into multiple short chunks, processes each chunk in parallel, and aggregates their results~\citep{ratner2023parallel,yen2024longcontext}.
-In practice, we first segment $\mathcal{D}$ into chunks of $L_o$ tokens, then average over each chunk's embeddings to get the embedding of $\mathcal{D}$.
-For simplicity, we set the overlap between adjacent chunks to 0, except for the last chunk, which conditionally overlaps with the preceding chunk to ensure it contains $L_o$ tokens.
+In practice, we first segment $\mathcal{D}$ into chunks of $L_o$ tokens, then average over each chunk's embeddings to represent $\mathcal{D}$.
+For simplicity, we set the overlap between adjacent chunks to 0, except for the last chunk, to ensure it contains $L_o$ tokens.

-\textbf{Grouped Positions (GP) \& Recurrent Positions (RP).}\quad Dividing inputs into chunks and processing them separately sacrifices their interaction in between.
+\textbf{Grouped \& Recurrent Positions (GP \& RP).}\quad Dividing inputs into chunks and processing them separately sacrifices their interaction in between.
 By contrast, position reorganization accommodates longer context by reusing the original position ids.
 To be specific, we experiment with two simple strategies: \textit{Grouped Positions} and \textit{Recurrent Positions}.
-The former groups the original position ids as such: $f_{gp}(pid) \rightarrow \lfloor pid / s \rfloor$, while the latter assigns the position ids recurrently within the range $\{0,1,...,L_o-1\}$, formulated as: $f_{rp}(pid) \rightarrow pid\bmod L_o$.
+The former groups the original position ids as such: $f_{gp}(pid) \rightarrow \lfloor pid / s \rfloor$, while the latter assigns the position ids recurrently, formulated as: $f_{rp}(pid) \rightarrow pid\bmod L_o$.

 \textbf{Linear Position Interpolation (PI).}\quad Instead of reusing position ids, \citet{chen2023extending} introduces new position embeddings via linear interpolation of existing ones.
 To apply PI on APE-based models, we map the positions ids as such: $f_{pi}(pid) \rightarrow pid / s$, and assign embeddings for non-integers as linear interpolation of that of neighboring integers.
 In practice, we first extend the original position embedding matrix $\emE_o \in \sR^{L_o\times d}$ into $\emE_t \in \sR^{L_t\times d}$, where $d$ stands for hidden size.
 Next, we assign $\emE_t[i\cdot s]=\emE_o[i], i\in\{0,1,...,L_o-1\}$.
 For non-integer position id $j$ between $i$ and $i+1$, we determine their embeddings as follows: $\emE_t[s\cdot j] = ((i+1-j)\emE_t[i\cdot s] + (j-i)\emE_t[(i+1)\cdot s])$.